MacHertZ233/MU3-ViciousOptimizers/README.md

 For *ExtendOffset*, there is also a final solution, which is to replace `package\mu3_Data\Managed\Assembly-CSharp.dll` with `Assembly-CSharp-offset10.dll`.
 BEWARE: Use this method if and only if neither of the above methods is feasible.

-## Supported Game Version
+## Supported Game Versions

 + 1.50

 ## Known Issues

-+ The MonoMod version of *ExtendOffset* is currently incompatible with *MoreProfileOptions*.
++ The MonoMod version of *ExtendOffset* is currently incompatible with [*MoreProfileOptions*](https://www.rainycolor.org/package/7EVENDAYSHOLIDAYS/MoreProfileOptions/).
     + The Plugin version released lately is expected to address this issue, but still lacks more testing.
     + A modded `Assembly-CSharp-offset10.dll` will be provided as a final workaround.